selfup/repo-one/README.md

 # repo-one
 My first repo!

+#### Since my first repo has been made I have learned a lot!

+* I now consider myself more of a Backend/IoT/DevOps kind of developer
+* I will continue to work on my front end skills
+* I really enjoy this

 *Here are some of my Public Gists:*

 ##### Setting up Ruby on Rails in a Vagrant managed VM: